The Trouble with "One Size Fits All"

 Cancer Drug Treatments

-The problem with that approach is that no cancer patient is “average.”
-Every cancer patient is unique and every patient’s cancer is unique.
-That is why doctors often have some patients who benefit from a certain drug and other patients who fail to respond to treatment with that same drug.
-It is also well-known that, very often, patients who fail to benefit from one chemotherapy treatment subsequently derive benefit from a different chemotherapy drug.
+The problem with that approach is that no cancer patient is average.
+Every cancer patient is unique.
+Likewise, every patient’s cancer is unique.
+That's why doctors routinely find that some patients benefit from a certain drug while other patients do not.
+Same drug, same diagnosis, different patient, different treatment response.
+Doctors also see many patients who fail to benefit from one treatment regimen do better when switched to a different regimen.

-The point is that it doesn't matter that a certain drug works for 80% of patients if you are among the 20% for whom the drug doesn’t work.
-The situation becomes even worse when drugs that help only 20% of patients are administered blindly to all patients, as is now typically the case.
-It means that 80% of those patients are exposed needlessly to potentially dangerous drug side effects while also incurring unnecessary expense and wasting valuable treatment time while their cancers progress.
+The point is, it doesn't matter that a certain drug works for 80% of patients if you are among the 20% for whom the drug doesn’t work.
+The situation becomes even worse for drugs that are known to help only 30 or 40 percent of patients who receive it.
+It means 60 to 70 percent of patients will receive the drug needlessly.
+These patients incur unnecessary drug side effects and treatment expense.
+Worse still, valuable treatment time is wasted while their cancers progress.

-Today, many different chemotherapy drugs are widely-accepted for use within the same cancer types.
-For example, the National Cancer Institute lists 27 chemotherapy regimens for the treatment of breast cancer.
+Today, many different chemotherapy drugs are widely-accepted for use within the same cancer type.
+For example, the National Cancer Institute lists approximately 30 chemotherapy regimens for the treatment of breast cancer.
 The NCI does not recommend any one of these regimens above any other.
 The situation is similar in other cancer types.
 So how does a physician choose?

 In contrast, Personalized Cytometric Cancer Profiling examines the widest possible range of biological factors as they occur in real-time within and among the actual cancer cells of each cancer patient, as an individual.
-A cancer patient may then receive a chemotherapy treatment that is personalized specifically for him or her, based upon proven evidence that the drugs he or she receives are effective at killing his or her cancer cells.
+A cancer patient may then receive a chemotherapy treatment that is personalized specifically for him or her, based upon objective evidence that the drugs he or she receives were effective at killing his or her own cancer cells.

 Cancer patients are not statistics and they are not “average.”
 Each patient is a person with a unique identity and a unique cancer cell biology.
-Nobody should receive a cancer treatment on the uncertain premise that it worked for some of the patients who received it previously.
+No person should receive a cancer treatment on the uncertain premise that it worked for some portion of patients who received it previously.

 CANCER CLINICAL TRIALS